chemodun/X4LogWatcher/README.md

 ![AutoTabs items submenu](docs/images/autotabs_menu_item.png)

-Program will create tabs for each unique value of the `unique` group.
+Tool will create tabs for each unique value of the `unique` group.
 The tabs will be named according to the full regex pattern with prefix "🔄 ", so in this case the tab name will be `🔄 <move.idle,0x75840>`.

 ![Result of applying the AutoTabs](docs/images/autotabs_result.png)